-Document your conclusion: □ Project will proceed with mitigation.
-Explain in detail the proposed measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation. → Based on the response, the review is in compliance with this section.
-Continue to the Worksheet Summary below.
-Provide form AD-1006 and all other documents used make your determination. ☐ Project will proceed without mitigation.
-Explain why mitigation will not be made here:
+→ Based on the response, the review is in compliance with this section.
+Continu Worksheet Summary below.
+Provide form AD-1006 and all other documents make your determination. ct will proceed without mitigation. ain why mitigation will not be made here: -// an my magazon min i a magazon m